-Percocet is a powerful opioid containing both acetaminophen and oxycodone that is traditionally used to treat those suffering from moderate to severe pain.
-Although acetaminophen is found in over-the-counter medications and typically thought of as a low-grade pain reliever, when combined with oxycodone, it heightens the effects of the narcotic.
-Percocet is a drug that requires a prescription from a doctor, however that is not always the case and unfortunately is regularly sold on the street to those who seek to abuse the powerful opiate.
-It is very much a habit-forming drug and the longer one is using Percocet, the more dependent their body becomes to the drug.
+Percocet is a powerful opioid-containing both acetaminophen and oxycodone that is traditionally used to treat those suffering from moderate to severe pain.
+Although acetaminophen is found in over-the-counter medications and is typically thought of as a low-grade pain reliever, when combined with oxycodone, it heightens the effects of the narcotic.
+Percocet is a drug that requires a prescription from a doctor.
+However, that is not always the case, and unfortunately, it is regularly sold on the street to those who seek to abuse the powerful opiate.
+It is very much a habit-forming drug and the longer one is using Percocet, the more dependent the body becomes on the drug.
 As the tolerance builds, a higher dose must be used to achieve the euphoric effects those felt when first taking the narcotic.
-Unfortunately for that reason more and more people over-dose trying to achieve that high every single day.
-Once someone decides to come off of Percocet they may feel a number of different side effects through the withdrawal period.
+Unfortunately, for that reason, more people overdose trying to achieve that high every single day.
+Once someone decides to come off of Percocet, they may feel a number of different side effects through the withdrawal period.

 As a person moves into the second day of Percocet withdrawal, symptoms begin to become more severe as anxiety and insomnia will worsen.
 New symptoms may also begin to appear such as body sweats, stomach cramps and a constant runny nose.
 As the day goes on, their heart rate will begin to heighten and body aches will start to worsen, typically in the muscles and joints.

 On day three of Percocet withdrawal along with the heightening symptoms of the first two days, a person may develop a fever and other flu like symptoms.
 The gastrointestinal cramping may also cause diarrhea and vomiting, making the craving for the opiate more severe to subside the detoxing process.